SpagoPix - Improved Precision in Breast Cancer Diagnostics

-The SpagoPix project aims to launch a ground-breaking gadolinium-free MRI contrast agent for visualization of tumors and metastases.
-Unlike the conventional low molecular-weight MRI contrast agents, which enhance healthy tissue as well and therefore results in a relatively high proportion of false positive findings, Spago’s proprietary contrast agent is designed to selectively accumulate in tumor tissue.
-This improves the precision of MRI scans for suspected cancers.
+The SpagoPix project aims to launch a ground-breaking gadolinium-free MRI contrast agent, SN132D, for improved visualization of tumors and other lesions.
+Unlike the conventional low molecular-weight MRI contrast agents, which enhance healthy tissue as well as diseased and therefore results in a relatively high proportion of false positive findings, SN132D is designed to selectively accumulate in diseased tissue.
+This could contribute to improved precision in MRI scans, e.g. for suspected cancers.

-With better cancer diagnostics, the chances of successful and cost-efficient treatment of cancer patients improve.
-In the currently ongoing SPAGOPIX-01 trial (ClinicalTrials.gov Identifier: NCT04080024), which aims at assessing safety and tolerability as well as initial efficacy of SpagoPix, the candidate drug SN132D is administered to breast cancer patients at Uppsala university hospital and Sahlgrenska university hospital.
-Interim clinical data from the first two dosage groups indicate that SN132D provides imaging with good contrast of breast cancer, without compromising safety.
+With better precision in imaging, the chances of successful and cost-efficient treatment of cancer patients could improve.
+The aims of the SPAGOPIX-01 trial (ClinicalTrials.gov Identifier: NCT04080024), was to assess safety and tolerability as well as initial efficacy of SN132D in breast cancer patients.
+The trial was conducted at Uppsala university hospital and Sahlgrenska University Hospital in Sweden.
+Interim clinical data from the first two dosage groups show that SN132D provides imaging with selective contrast in breast tumors, without compromising safety (Wärnberg et al., 2022, Abouhany et al., 2022).
+In addition SN132D show excellent contrast in pancreas and liver, opening for broader use in imaging of these organs.

 FACTS – Breast Cancer and MRI